Takumi Minamino: Monaco

 On 28 June 2022, Monaco announced that Minamino signed a four-year contract until June 2026, worth a fixed €15m (£12.9m) and €3m (£2.6m) in add-ons.
-He took part in only 10 matches during the first half of the season, scoring one goal and one assist in the same match, a 3–0 away win against Stade de Reims.
+He took part in only 12 matches during the first half of the season, scoring one goal and one assist in the same match, a 3–0 away win against Stade de Reims.
+His lackluster debut season in Monaco disappointed among else the director of sport Paul Mitchell.